NilayBarde/developer-stats/README.md

 **GitHub API errors**: Make sure your token has the correct scopes and isn't expired.

 **GitLab API errors**: Verify your base URL is correct (including `https://`).

+**Jira API errors**:
+- Make sure your PAT is correct and not expired
+- Verify your `JIRA_BASE_URL` is correct (including `https://`)
+- Check that your PAT has the necessary permissions for JQL queries
+- If you get 403 errors, your PAT may have restricted JQL access - try using email-based queries instead

 **CORS errors**: Make sure the frontend proxy is configured correctly in `client/package.json`.